chetnachaudhari/chetnachaudhari.github.io/_posts/2016-02-16-how-to-add-auxiliary-jars-in-hive.md

 layout: post
 title: How to add auxiliary Jars in Hive
 tags: hadoop hive
-description: How to add pre-commit hook for JIRA tracking in git commits.
+description: How to add auxiliary Jars in Hive
 keywords: hive, hdfs, jars, linux, bash
 categories: Hadoop Hive
 ---